Twigonometry/CTF-Tools/README.md

 Supports MD5, SHA-1, SHA-256, SHA-512 & NTLM hashes.
 Given a precomputed dictionary of hashes, the algorithm will check against the hash of each common password, eliminating the need to hash each one and speeding up your cracking.

 This requires some setup; the 'Generate a dictionary' option on the main menu can be used to create a dictionary for any of the above algorithms.
+Generating this dictionary may take some time, but it will massively speed up future password cracking.

 Given a wordlist that is stored in the CTF-Tools/password_cracker/wordlists directory, e.g. rockyou.txt, an MD5 dictionary will be created with the filename rockyou_dict_MD5.
 For example,

 ```
 Welcome to the Password Cracker